VKCOM/noverify/docs/finding-false-positives.md

 ````

 After the 3rd step, you'll get a list of various warnings (sometimes called "reports").
-Some of them are good, other - not so much.
+Some of them are good, others - not so much.
-We're looking for the reports that look like a mistake on NoVerify part.
+We're looking for reports that look like a mistake on NoVerify part.

 For example, look at these two reports: